mailchimp/content-style-guide/02-voice-and-tone.html.md

 What is the difference between voice and tone?
 Think of it this way: You have the same voice all the time, but your tone changes.
 You might use one tone when you are out to dinner with your closest friends, and a different tone when you are in a meeting with your boss.

 Your tone also changes depending on the emotional state of the person you are addressing.
-You wouldn not want to use the same tone of voice with someone who is scared or upset as you would with someone who is laughing.
+You wouldn't want to use the same tone of voice with someone who is scared or upset as you would with someone who is laughing.

 The same is true for strongDM.
 Our voice does not change much from day to day, but our tone changes all the time.

 ## Voice

 At strongDM, we have walked in our customers' shoes, and we know that DevOps is a minefield of confusing terminology.
 That is why we speak like an experienced business partner, and not like a frilly sales pitch.

 We treat every customer seriously.
 We want to educate people without patronizing or confusing them.

 Whether people know what they need from us or do not know the first thing about strongDM, every word we say informs and encourages.
 We impart our expertise with clarity, empathy, and wit.

 All of this means that when we write copy: